PySimpleGUI/PySimpleGUI/README.md

 That process is now complete.
 The next question was what to do with the code, documentation, and repositories.
 I always planned to keep the repos available for reference—so the decision came down to the software itself.

+See the **History** section below for a summary of the PySimpleGUI history.

 # PySimpleGUI 6